Shenmue: The Animation

 Shenmue: The Animation, also known simply as Shenmue, is a Japanese anime television series based on the Shenmue video game series by Yu Suzuki and published by Sega.
 A co-production between Crunchyroll and Adult Swim, the series aired from February to May 2022.
 A Japanese streaming release followed in April 2022.
-Shortly after its streaming debut in Japan, it was decided that a televised broadcast of the series would commence a month later on Tokyo MX in May 2022.
-The anime series adapts the storyline of the first two games, Shenmue (1999) and Shenmue II (2001).
+Shortly after its streaming debut in Japan, it was decided that a televised broadcast of the series would commence a month later on Tokyo MX.
+The anime series adapts the storyline of Shenmue (1999) and Shenmue II (2001).

 Plot

-After he witnesses his father's murder at the family dojo, Ryo Hazuki dedicates his life to finding the man responsible – a mission that takes him from the streets of Yokosuka, Japan, to the sprawling metropolis of Hong Kong and beyond.
-Ryo will learn that larger, mystical forces are at play as he trains to become the ultimate martial artist in his quest for revenge.
+In 1986, Ryo Hazuki witnesses his father being murdered by the mysterious Lan Di.
+Seeking vengeance, Ryo begins an investigation into Lan Di, including his connections to the criminal underworld and a mystical pair of mirrors.
+Traveling from his home in Yokosuka to Hong Kong, Ryo finds new allies to help train his martial arts, hoping to use his newfound skills to bring an end to his father's killer once and for all.